luchangli03/export_llama_to_onnx/README.md

 ## Note

-Please uninstall FlashAttention before model conversion.
+Please uninstall/disable FlashAttention (and maybe xformers) before model conversion.

 For kv_cache, some models use the format of [batch, head, seq, hidden], while some use [batch, seq, head, hidden].
 However, the [batch, seq, head, hidden] format is much more friendly for deployment, since the memory of new cache is continuous.